About Venice High

 Venice High School has an Executive Internship program that supplements the existing curriculum by providing community internships.
 It is a practical introduction to the work environment through direct contact with professions in our community.
 Students apply textbook learning, leadership skills, and understanding of the challenging and creative professional areas.

 VHS has more than 65 community mentors/employers including Medical doctors, nursing, veterinarians, radiology, engineering, a variety of businesses, accounting, culinary, tourism and many more.

 Venice High School is also a leader on the cutting edge of technology and uses over 700 state-of-the-art TI-Nspire CX and CX CAS calculators in more than 20 science and math classrooms.
 The technology, manufactured by Texas Instruments, provides for instant feedback from both students and teachers.
 Sensors for data collection and other accessories are tailored to each STEM class, and teachers, therefore, have a wide array of applicability for the calculator’s use.
 The school also boasts TI-Nspire trainers, who hold seminars on this exciting new tool throughout the county.

-Mission: Venice High School, in partnership with the entire community, will empower every student to become a lifelong learner: who is responsible, productive, and engaged citizen within a global society.
+Mission: Venice High School, in partnership with the entire community, will empower every student to become a lifelong learner who is responsible, productive, and engaged in a global society.

 Vision: Every student is achieving at his or her maximum potential in an engaging and inspiring learning environment.

 - A safe, secure and physically comfortable environment promotes student learning.

 - Students learn in different ways and will be provided with a variety of instructional approaches to support their learning.